dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Challenge-Projects/1-Viva_Las_Vegas.md

 This project will tie together all of the Java features that we've used in the first part of the class, including variables, input, random numbers, conditional statements, methods, and loops.
 An additional challenge of this project is understanding and modifying a moderately complex pre-written program.

+## Grading and Submission

+Upload your completed `.java` file to the assignment posted on Canvas.

+I'll play each game and verify that they word as they should.
+If all of your games have the correct behavior and produce reasonable output messages, you'll get full credit.

+Completing this project will earn **one point towards your final letter grade**.
+This is the equivalent of raising your final grade in the course by one part of a letter, e.g. from B to B+.

 ## Games

-Your program will support five games.
+Your program will support the five games described below.

+Note: you only need to play **one game** each time the program runs.
+You'll need to add some code to `main` to call each game's method, but you **don't** need to include a loop in `main` to play multiple games.

 ### Red Queen

 A version of the classic "Three Card Monty" hustle.
 There are three cards: a red queen and two black jacks.
 The player picks one card and wins if it's the queen.
 I've implemented this game for you to illustrate the flow of the casino program.

-The playRedQueen method prompts the user to pick a number 1-3, representing one of the three face-down cards.
+The `playRedQueen` method prompts the user to pick a number 1-3, representing one of the three face-down cards.
 It then generates a random number 1-3.
 The player wins if the chosen number matches the random number and loses otherwise.

 ### Roulette